North Carolina: e-Prescribing of Controlled Substances

 Electronic Prescribing of Controlled Substances (EPCS)

-Federal Mandate: Medicare Part D Practitioners In 2018 the SUPPORT for Patients and Communities Act was passed by the federal government.
-The Act includes legislation that requires Medicare Part D practitioners to begin electronically prescribing Part D drugs requiring prior authorization on January 1, 2021.
-Medicare Part D prescribers in every state are subject to the above stated mandate and must comply.
+Federal Mandate: Medicare Advantage & Medicare Part D Practitioners In 2018, the Substance Use-Disorder Prevention that Promotes Opioid Recovery and Treatment (SUPPORT) for Patients and Communities Act was passed by the federal government.1,2 This Act includes legislation that requires Medicare Advantage and Medicare Part D practitioners to begin electronically prescribing controlled substances January 1, 2021.
+Medicare Advantage and Medicare Part D prescribers in every state are subject to the above mandate and must comply.
+Due to the COVID-19 health emergency, the Centers for Medicare & Medicaid Services (CMS) has postponed penalties for noncompliance; however, enforcement of those penalties will begin January 1, 2022.2,3

 Why choose Practice Fusion in North Carolina for EPCS

-Whether you just need a simple solution to address North Carolina state mandates or are interested in more robust features such as text message appointment reminders or charting, Practice Fusion has the right features to meet your needs.
-We offer advanced e-prescribing capabilities including electronic prescribing of controlled substances (EPCS), prior authorization management and allergy alerts.
+Whether you just need a simple solution to address state mandates or are interested in more robust features such as text message appointment reminders or charting, Practice Fusion has the right features to meet your needs.
+We offer advanced e-prescribing capabilities including EPCS, prior authorization management, and allergy alerts.
 Your subscription will also include features such as:

 - Electronic lab and imaging test ordering and results